-Students who are accused of academic dishonesty during an examination have the right to finish the examination; in this way students who appeal the accusation will have a completed examination on which their final grade will be based, should the accusation not be sustained.
-When academic dishonesty is suspected during an examination it is at the discretion of the Course Director whether the student should be informed of suspicions immediately or when the examination is over.
-When academic dishonesty is confirmed before an examination (e.g., possession of unauthorized materials), the student will be prohibited from taking the examination; if the Course Director suspects that other students may have been exposed to the examination, the Course Director may void that examination at his/her discretion and re-test the students.
+Students who are accused of an academic infraction during an examination have the right to finish the examination; in this way students who appeal the accusation will have a completed examination on which their final grade will be based, should the accusation not be sustained.
+When academic dishonesty is suspected during an examination it is at the discretion of the Course Coordinator whether the student should be informed of suspicions immediately or when the examination is over.
+When an academic infraction is confirmed before an examination (e.g., possession of unauthorized materials), the student will be prohibited from taking the examination; if the Course Coordinator suspects that other students may have been exposed to the examination, the Course Coordinator may void that examination at his/her discretion and re-test the students.

-Students who are accused of academic dishonesty while on a clinical education experience should be allowed to continue during the appeal process, unless the DPT program or clinical institution believes that this would not be in the best interest of the patients/clients served by the clinical instructor.
+Students who are accused of an academic infraction while on a clinical education experience should be allowed to continue during the appeal process, unless the DPT program or clinical institution believes that this would not be in the best interest of the patients/clients served by the clinical instructor.